kritanjalijain/ML_from_Scratch/Day40_Projects/README.md

 ## Day 40 Project - Image Compression using k-means algorithm, clustering, pca

 ### Project Structure

-`spam_classifier.m` - Octave/MATLAB script to set up the dataset for the problem and make calls to user-defined functions. ex7.m - Octave/MATLAB script for the rst exercise on K-means ex7 pca.m - Octave/MATLAB script for the second exercise on PCA
+ `pca.m`  - Octave/MATLAB script to set up the dataset for the problem and make calls to user-defined functions.
+`.m` - Octave/MATLAB script for the rst exercise on K-means `pca.m` - Octave/MATLAB script for the second exercise on PCA

 * data1.mat - Example Dataset for PCA
 * data2.mat - Example Dataset for K-means